Amanthakur1110/simple-C-projects-for-beginners/README.md

 Reverse String 🔄: Reverse a given string.

-Linear two variable equation calculator : 📟 this is simple c program to solve linear equation in x and y return answer
+Linear two variable equation calculator : 📟 this is simple c program to solve linear equation in x and y return answer !

+pascal triangle : draw a pascal triangle using Ncr math concept !

 Reverse Integer 🔄: Reverse a given integer.